top of page

 • Blister plasters

 Please bear in mind that we organise WalkWithMe as an endurance walk rather than a stroll, so we discourage people from taking picnics or stopping at the pub on the way!
-Along the course you will find plenty of sustenance in the form of coffee, fruit and flapjacks, and lots of friendly marshalls offering everything from chocolates to homemade cakes.
+Along the course you will find plenty of sustenance in the form of coffee, fruit and flapjacks, and lots of friendly marshals offering everything from chocolates to homemade cakes.

 To give you an idea of how long the 26-mile may take you, we have devised a pace chart which you can download here.